calofmijuck/intro-stat/README.md

 # Introductory Statistics
-Summary for Introductory Statistics course
+Summary for Introductory Statistics course in Korean